Tsavo-East-National-Park

 Facts about Tsavo East National Park

-• Tsavo was founded in 1948 and is one of the oldest and the largest national park in Kenya
+• Founded in 1948 – one of the oldest and largest parks in Kenya

-• The Yatta plateau with its 290 kilometers is the worlds’ longest lava flow with its origin at the Oldonyo Sabuk mountain near Nairobi.
+• With 290 kilometres, the Yatta plateau is the world’s longest lava flow with its origin at the Oldonyo Sabuk mountain near Nairobi